bbcmicrobit/PythonEditor/README.rst

 ++++++++++++++++++++++

-Copy the file contrib/mbit.html into the www directory in the root of the TouchDevelop repository.
+Copy the file contrib/mbit.html into the www directory in the root of the TouchDevelop repository you will have cloned.
 This turns the "vanilla" flavoured TouchDevelop into something with the micro:bit branding and features available.

 Because this modification depends on assets stored at stage.microbit.co.uk you must log into the staging platform as follows: